 Learning the resources and tools available for teaching literature and language subjects.
 Hands-on methods for classroom use are developed.
-A minimum of 20 hours of observation and participation in literature and language classrooms is required.
-This course prepares teachers to meet the California state requirements for the Multiple Subjects Credential in literature and language and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
-(Prerequisites: ENGL101a (ENGL101a), II, Second Language, TEDU323)
+A minimum of two hours of observation and participation in literature and language classrooms is required.
+This course prepares teachers to meet the California state requirements in literature and language for the multiple subject credential and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
+(Prerequisites: ENGL101b, TEDU323)